srdan-bozovic-msft/sinergijaspeakers013/README.md

 sinergijaspeakers013
 ====================

-Sample app that shows MVVM and async patterns
+App that shows how to use MVVM and async patterns in real world app